 Ham and Bean Soup is quick and simple yet tastes like it came from a cafe or diner!
 Slightly thick and ultra hearty, it is nourishing and rich in savory flavor.

-Ohhh my goodness, hello to you!
-And you and you and you!
-I have officially emerged from the depths of the germ factory formerly known as my home.
+I’ve officially emerged from the depths of the germ factory formerly known as my home!
 I don’t know whether to tent the house and set off a lysol bomb in every room, or move and start over.
 Florida seems nice this time of year!

-That is to say, February has had her dang way with us.
-All five of us have been terribly ill and as soon as one person gets well, another falls.
-It’s been a vicious cycle, and I don’t know if we’re through the woods yet, but I’m personally finally on the mend and cooking again.
-I don’t think I made anything more complicated than toast for a good seven days so I’m easing back into things with this incredibly easy Ham and Bean Soup recipe that is not only quick and simple to make, but extremely nourishing too.
+That is to say, all five of us have been horribly ill this month and I don’t know if we’re through the woods yet, but at least Mom’s on the mend and cooking again.
+I haven’t made us anything more complicated than toast for a good seven days so I’m easing back into things with this incredibly easy Ham and Bean Soup recipe that is not only quick and simple to make, but extremely nourishing too.
 Speaking from experience, it’s exactly the type of food you crave when you’re sick and miserable!

 Did I mention this soup was easy?
 I made a “nourishing” chicken soup recipe a couple days ago and almost fell over from the effort of browning chicken thighs, hand grating ginger, mincing like 12 cloves of garlic… It was good but just too much.
 This soup tastes like you spent hours in the kitchen, yet comes together in minutes.